GarrettFechter/rusty-gb/README.md

 - [ ] add Game Boy color support

 ## Reference Material
-This is all probably a subset of [this curated list of Game Boy development sources](https://gbdev.io/list.html)
+Game Boy reference material - probably a subset of [this curated list of Game Boy development sources](https://gbdev.io/list.html)
 * I heavily used [DMG-01: How to emulate a Game Boy](https://blog.ryanlevick.com/DMG-01/public/book/) by [Ryan Levick](https://github.com/rylev) as a starting point
 * [The Ultimate Game Boy Talk](https://youtu.be/HyzD8pNlpwI) as a fairly comprehensive overview
 * [Game Boy Technical Reference](https://gekkio.fi/files/gb-docs/gbctr.pdf) by [Gekkio](https://github.com/Gekkio).
 I also looked at some of his [Rust GB emulator](https://github.com/Gekkio/mooneye-gb), especially for the implementation of the DAA instruction